AngeClementAkazan/Linear-regression-with-Tensorflow-Keras/README.md

-# Linear-regression-with-Tensorflo-Keras
+# Linear-regression-with-Tensorflow-Keras
-Linear regression with Tensorflo&amp;Keras
+This colab notebook will demonstrate you how to implement a Linear regression using Tensorflow & Keras